GoncaloV23/goncalo-portfolio/README.md

 ## Welcome to my personal website!

-This is where I showcase my skills, projects, and a little bit about myself.
+This is where I showcase my skills, projects and a little bit about myself.
 It is designed to give visitors an insight into my work and help them get to know me better.

 ## About the Project

 This website was created entirely by me, from the ground up.
-I made sure it's responsive and mobile-friendly so that it's easily accessible on all devices.
+I ensured it’s fully responsive and adapts perfectly to all screen sizes and devices.

 ## Features